tableau/extensions-api/docs/trex_known_issues.md

 ### Tableau Extensions API library version 1.0.0

-If you are debugging your extension, you might see this message in the Debugging Tools console window if you are using the 1.0.0 version of the Extensions API library (for example, `tableau-extensions-1.0.0.js`) with a version of Tableau that is newer than Tableau 2018.2.
+If you are debugging your extension, you might see this message in the Debugging Tools console window if you are using the released version of the 1.0.0 library (for example, `tableau-extensions-1.0.0.js`) with a version of Tableau that is newer than Tableau 2018.2.

 ```
 This is an alpha version of the Extensions API.
 Please upgrade to an official release.